The Graduate College Mentoring Certificate Program supports and recognizes the development of intentional mentoring practices in a research context.

 - Mentoring Philosophy: Describe the core principles that guide your mentoring, including your motivations and goals for a mentoring relationship. (approximately 200-300 words)

-- Reflection #1: How has your experience as a research mentor has shaped your mentoring philosophy and your future approach to mentoring?
+- Reflection #1: How has your experience as a research mentor shaped your mentoring philosophy and your future approach to mentoring?
 What went well, what went less well, and how do you plan to adapt your approach in the future? (approximately 250 words)

 - Reflection #2: How did you or would you implement the mentoring strategies and best practices you learned in your mentorship training? (approximately 250 words)